gramener/gramex/gramex/apps/guide/install/README.md

 ## Installation

 - Install [Anaconda][anaconda] 4.4.0 or later.
 [Update Anaconda][update] if required.
 - Install [node.js][nodejs] 8 or later.
 Then run `npm install -g yarn`.
-This step is optional but strongly recommended.
+This step is required for UI components and built-in apps.
 - On a Mac, install [Xcode][xcode].
 - Run `pip install --verbose gramex`
     - `--verbose` is useful.
 We install node modules, which take time. `--verbose` lets you monitor progress.